 The U.K. hopes to contribute roughly €15 million ($20 million) over four years to the European Space Agency’s (ESA’s) Program for Life and Physical Sciences (ELIPS), with investments targeted at two key areas of research that could be conducted aboard the International Space Station (ISS): Scientific understanding of how the body ages in space and advanced-materials research conducted in zero-gravity conditions that could have applications for the aerospace and automotive industries.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. To Invest in ESA's ELIPS Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. To Invest in ESA's ELIPS Program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.